Hit and run in Los Lunas leaves teacher with brain injury

 SharonAnne was hospitalized for a few days and Tina said she has a stage two traumatic brain injury.

-“She doesn’t remember her birthday, she doesn’t remember her daughter’s birthday,” Tina explained.
+“She doesn’t remember her birthday, she doesn’t remember her daughter’s birthday,” Craig explained.
 “She has three brothers, she only remembers one.
-She don’t remember the other two.
+She doesn’t remember the other two.
 She doesn’t remember the accident, she thinks she got hurt at school, playing with the kids.”

 The hardest part for Tina is SharonAnne not remembering that her father passed away a few years ago.

 “Every morning just having to talk to her and hear ‘Where’s my dad?
 How come my dad’s not coming to see me?’
-To me, that’s the hardest,” Tina said.
+To me, that’s the hardest,” Craig said.

 Right now, the family is unsure if SharonAnne will be able to return to work as an assistant special education teacher at Desert View Elementary School.

 “She got a check on Friday and that’s, that’s it for now.
-So everybody’s try to pull together, family and friends, to help her pay bills,” Tina said.
+So everybody’s trying to pull together, family and friends, to help her pay bills,” Craig said.

 A Facebook Fundraiser has been set up to help SharonAnne pay medical bills on top of everyday expenses.
 Click here to go to the fundraising site.